d-rec/drec-origin/docs/platform-overview/platform-functionality.md

 - User Management: The D-REC platform’s UI or API enables users to add or remove users and interact with the system, including registering or removing devices or requesting certificate issuance.
 - Device Management: This section involves adding, removing, or editing individual devices.
 Below is the data schema outlining the fields for device registration; devices can be registered through the UI or the API.
 - Meter Reads: Through an API interface, devices can submit meter readings of three types: historical, aggregate, or delta.
 Aggregate refers to the running total of electricity produced since the device’s commissioning; delta indicates the specific generation amount between each submission of meter data to the D-REC Platform; historical denotes submitting data from a previous period for certification issuance.
 - Buyer Reservation: Certificate issuance occurs only when a buyer for the D-REC certificates specifically requests it.
 In this regard, the buyer identifies the devices from which they wish to issue certificates.
 The data schema for the reservation is outlined below.
-For interaction with the Evident registry, there are three main points where data ~~is~~ will be exchanged between the two registries: when a device ~~is~~ will be registered (i.e., it ~~is~~ will be reflected in both the D-REC Platform and the Evident registry), when a certificate ~~is~~ will be issued.
+For interaction with the Evident registry, there are three main points where data  will be exchanged between the two registries: when a device will be registered (i.e., it  will be reflected in both the D-REC Platform and the Evident registry), when a certificate  will be issued.
 Each step in the process is documented below:

 ## User Registration